lsst-ts/tssw_developer_guide/doc/index.rst

   SW Manager
     Personnel who can decide resolution, if there is conflict with the four roles above.

-The Component has most of this information defined in the Master CSC table on `ts_xml <https://ts-xml.lsst.io>`_.
+The Component has most of this information defined in the Main CSC table on `ts_xml <https://ts-xml.lsst.io>`_.

 Sources